AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 (Also, if you're concerned that we added an `.env` to git, good eye!
 We'll delete that later.)

-## A Note on Modifying Public Branches in Git
+## A Note on Modifying Public Branches

 For me to come up with reproducible code samples for this tutorial—and for you to be able to easily run them on your end—we'll be executing most git commands directly on `master` itself.